Maxime Alexandre: Career

-A few years later, he discovered a passion for photography on the set of a short movie directed by his stepfather.
+Alexandre discovered a passion for photography on the set of a short movie directed by his stepfather.
 In the late 1980s, his family moved to Paris.
-He began his career in the camera department working on commercials, learning from great cinematographers like Darius Khondji, Jean-Yves Escoffier, Pierre Lhomme, Vilko Filac, and Italian cinematographers including Tonino Delli Colli, and Franco Di Giacomo.
+He began his career in the camera department working on commercials, learning from cinematographers like Darius Khondji, Jean-Yves Escoffier, Pierre Lhomme, Vilko Filac, Tonino Delli Colli, and Franco Di Giacomo.

 His earliest work as a director of photography was shooting the second commercial unit for Michel Gondry.